 (With UID Only) BruinGO!
-Transit Program allows you to ride on the Big Blue Bus and Culver City Bus lines for $0.50.
-With a BruinCard and BOL account, you are eligible to apply online for Flash Pass, allowing you to ride the Big Blue Bus and Culver City Bus lines for $33 per academic quarter.
+Transit Program allows you to ride on the Big Blue Bus and Culver City Bus lines.
+With a BruinCard and BOL account, you are eligible to apply online for Flash Pass.

 A parking permit is a privilege at the discretion of the department.

 The Dashew Center for International Students and Scholars offers an American Culture & Conversation Program for visitors to learn about American culture and practice English conversation skills during class discussions.
-The program fee is $25 per section and spaces are limited.
+There is a fee associated with the program and spaces are limited.
 You will need to create a Dashew Center account in order to register for the program.